zappala/cedarhills-blog/content/pressurized-irrigation-capacity.md

 the system and residents reducing water consumption due to market forces.

-In this secnario, system pressures are significantly improved, and overall, pressures are much more stable.
+In this scenario, system pressures are significantly improved, and overall, pressures are much more stable.
 (See figures above.)

 In addition, pipe velocities are improved, leaving only a few trouble spots.
 These can be addressed by upsizing as needed when leaks occur.

-Even in this sencario, there is one concern for the city.
+Even in this scenario, there is one concern for the city.
 The booster pump at the south CUP turnout is improperly located, causing low pressures for residents living north of the pump.
 The city may need to examine reconfiguring this pump at some point in the future.